 Looking for a fun way to get some friendly competition during your trip?
 Trivia contests go on several times a day, covering all sorts of themes from The Simpsons to flags of the world.
 Don’t worry, you don’t have to be a Jeopardy! winner to be able to compete.
 You’ll find all skill levels having a good time playing along.
 And if you win?
 A golden ship trophy might be yours.

 Watch a Comedian at the Punchliner Comedy Club

 Cruise lines are known for their shows and entertainment on board.
-If you want to laugh, then check out the Punchliner Comedy Club.
+If you want to laugh, then check out the Punchliner Comedy Club or the Limelight Lounge.
 There are usually two types of shows — a more family-friendly routine that takes place earlier in the evening and a late-night show that’s definitely adults-only.
 And trust us when we say that the adults-only shows are exactly that.
 Even some grown-ups might be shocked by some of the jokes!

 Dance the Night Away at the Nightclub Parties